March Garden Tasks

-Spring is already here, but it's early in the season—still plenty of time to ready your garden for the coming months.
+Spring is almost here, but it's early still and there is plenty of time to ready your garden for the coming season.
 Take care of your plants and amend your soil now to stimulate healthy growth, protect against pests, and prepare for the summer heat.

 Check irrigation for leaks and make necessary repairs.
 Research timer options and install to simplify following your local watering guidelines during the summer months.
 Consider converting to drip irrigation, which slowly applies water to the root zone to avoid runoff.

 Get Ahead Of The Weeds